megaconfidence/confidence.sh/content/blog/my-experience-relocating-to-england/index.md

 ---
 title: "My Experience Relocating To England"
 date: 2024-04-14
-description: "Not so easy"
+description: "From Lagos to London"
-summary: "Not so easy"
+summary: "From Lagos to London"
 tags: ["life", "personal"]
 ---